 12.9 SEVERABILITY.
 In the event that any provision of this Agreement shall be determined for any reason to be invalid, illegal or unenforceable in any respect by any court of competent jurisdiction, the parties shall negotiate in good faith and agree to such amendments, modifications or supplements of or to this Agreement or to such other appropriate actions as, to the maximum extent practicable in light of such determination, shall implement and give effect to the intentions of the parties as reflected herein.
 Notwithstanding such determination, such determination shall not invalidate or render any other provision hereof unenforceable.

-12.10 GOVERNING LAW.
-The obligations of the Seller and the Purchaser under the terms of This Agreement shall be governed by and construed and interpreted in accordance with the laws of the State.

-12.11 MERGER CLAUSE.
+12.10 MERGER CLAUSE.
 This Agreement (including the Schedules hereto) constitutes the entire agreement and understanding of the parties with respect to the conveyance of the Premises and all other matters addressed or referred to herein and supersedes all prior and contemporaneous agreements and understandings, representations and warranties, whether oral or written, relating to such matter.

-12.12 COUNTERPARTS.
+12.11 COUNTERPARTS.

-This Agreement may be executed in any number of counterparts with the same effect as if the signature and seals thereto and hereto were upon the same instrument.
+This Agreement may be executed in any number of counterparts and by delivery of facsimile or electronic copies with the same effect as if the signature and seals thereto and hereto were upon the same instrument.

 IN WITNESS WHEREOF, the Seller and the Purchaser have executed this Agreement, intending to be legally bound hereby as of the day and year first above written.